survivejs/react-book/manuscript/getting_started/03_implementing_notes.md

 leanpub-end-insert
 ```

 After this change `App` owns the state even though the application still should look the same as before.
-Now, however, we can start to use React's API to modify the state.
+We can begin to use React's API to modify the state.

 T> Data management solutions, such as [MobX](https://mobxjs.github.io/mobx/), solve this problem in their own way.
 Using them you annotate your data structures and React components and leave the updating problem to them.
 We'll get back to the topic of data management later in this book in detail.

-T> In the earlier versions of React, you could achieve the same result with `getInitialState`.

 T> We're passing `props` to `super` by convention.
 If you don't pass it, `this.props` won't get set!
 Calling `super` invokes the same method of the parent class and you see this kind of usage in object oriented programming often.